7 Step Morning Routine For A Healthier, Happier You

 Or you can sit quietly somewhere and close down your eyes for 5 minutes, taking some time to focus on the things you're truly grateful for in your life that it's easy to overlook and take for granted.

 It could be your children, your partner/spouse/friend, your career, your health, the country you live in, the sand on your toes, the wind on your skin...anything at all that it's easy to take for granted, that you can give appreciation to.

 Gratitude is such a powerful emotion because it is very difficult to feel stressed, angry, fearful or anxious when you are firmly focussed on the great things you have in your life.

 It's a fact of life, that lots of things outside of your control have the potential to upset you or derail your day, so positive self talk and gratitude in the morning can go along way to boosting your resistance to these situations.

-If you don't have a healthy morning routine, now's the time to start creating one that you can practice consistently.
-Start by embracing one or two of these suggested steps, then add on an extra one as they become habit.
+If you don't have a robust morning routine that energises you, now's the time to start creating one that you can practice consistently.

 Tolman Self Care.